-The Global Markets Division have not changed any execution venues for this asset class during the reporting period.
+The Goldman Sachs FICC and Equities have not changed any execution venues for this asset class during the reporting period.

-Private Wealth Management revised its list of execution venues for this asset class to add the following broker dealers to enable GS to improve the liquidity access provided to retail clients in certain markets: Guy Butler, Atonline, ZKB.
+Private Wealth Management revised its list of execution venues for this asset class to add the following broker dealers to enable GS to improve the liquidity access provided to retail clients in certain markets: Guy Butler, Jane Street.
+Activity with Sberbank and VTB was suspended due to global sanctions impacting these entities.